 The second day of free agency unfolded a lot less decisively than the first for the Bengals on Wednesday.

 The deal, which has been bandied about at between $6.5-$7 million per year, is expected by the Tampa media.
-Collins was in the building during the news conference introducing former Bengal
+Collins was in the building during the news conference introducing former Bengal Michael Johnson, but all head coach Lovie Smith would say is that they have more work to do.

-The Bengals had hoped to re-sign Collins and it’s believed they made an offer.
-But the fact they don’t appear to be in the negotiating fray points to the comfort level they have with the health of left tackle
+The Bengals had hoped to re-sign Collins and it's believed they made an offer.
+But the fact they don't appear to be in the negotiating fray points to the comfort level they have with the health of left tackle Andrew Whitworth.
+Whitworth was never 100 percent last year after offseason knee surgery and while they've made no decisions on how they'll line up in the springs camps they seem confident Whitworth can go at a spot where the Bengals are 41-33 in his starts at left tackle in the last five seasons.

 "They made me a center when I went to Arizona State and by the time I left I felt like I was born to play the position,' said Pollak, who last week earned a three-year deal after starting five games at right guard last season in his first year with the Bengals.
 "I know there is the draft and free agency to go through, but I'm excited at getting the opportunity to play center."